 - Muniment of Title.
 When there is a will and no debts associated with an estate, executors can file the will with the courts and essentially ask that the probate process be waived, allowing beneficiaries to collect their inheritances and close the estate.

 While these options provide various solutions for executors and bereaved families, it is always advised that they seek reliable legal counsel before approaching the probate process.
-Call our Beaumont estate planning lawyers today to learn more about your options during this difficult time.
+Call our probate lawyers in beaumont, texas today to learn more about your options during this difficult time.

 Our team is ready to assist you.
 Call (409) 204-0895 today.